mistercaste/mqtt-telegram-security/README.md

 A container reacting to a topic on MQTT by pushing a notification to Telegram.

 ## Telegram BOT
+To allow the container connecting to your Telegram, you need to get some references from the communication app.

-1. Creating the Bot (Getting the Token)
+### Telgram - Creating the Bot (Getting the Token)
 The "father" of all bots is @BotFather.
 Follow these steps within the Telegram app:
   * Search for **@BotFather** in the Telegram search bar and start the conversation.
   * Type or click the `/newbot` command.